davidmoten/state-machine/README.md

 To leverage the performance benefits of eventual consistency the state machines must be designed so that *at least once* delivery of events does not break business logic.
 Not every problem will be suited to this but many scenarios can be solved this way.
 Remember to consider:

-* code defensively in expectation of &gt; 1
+* code defensively in expectation of more-than-once events
-* calculate probabilities of &gt; 1 delivery of events to state machines with critical roles
+* consider probabilities of more-than-once delivery to state machines with critical roles
-* consider using consistent write/reads (available in DynamoDB) for state machines with critical roles
+* consider using consistent write/reads to the Signal Store for state machines with critical roles